Elliotpwnz/_formatDate/README.md

 * RS - Accepts SQL result set

 ### ---Output Formats---
-The following output formats will user 5/25/2015 7:45am as the example date.
+The following output formats will use 1/25/2015 7:45am as the example date.

 Output formats work a little differently than input formats, and can be syntaxed in a freeform manner.
 The following date options can be combined to create a